Florida Community College offers many

 Financial Aid will not pay for more than 30

 remedial credits attempted.

-Each year a certain percentage of financial
+Each year at least 30 percent of financial

 aid applicants are randomly selected for verification as required